What are AI agents? Artificial Intelligence agents Capabilities

 Sensory input and data processing are critical components of AI agents, enabling them to perceive and understand their environment.
 Sensors collect data from the agent's surroundings, which can include visual, thermal, acoustic, and tactile inputs.
 This data must then be processed and interpreted to be useful in decision-making processes.

 For example, autonomous vehicles use a combination of radar, lidar (light detection and ranging), GPS, and cameras to gather vast amounts of data about their environment.
 The vehicle's systems then process this data to identify objects, track their movement, and navigate safely.
-Extensive discussions on the sensory technologies used in autonomous vehicles can be found on platforms like Autonomous Vehicle Technology Magazine (source).
+Extensive discussions on the sensory technologies used in autonomous vehicles can be found on platforms like Autonomous Vehicle Technology Magazine.

 Understanding these core elements is essential for developing effective AI agents that can operate autonomously and interact intelligently with their environment and with other agents.
-For more insights into AI and agents, you can explore this comprehensive guide on selecting top deep learning frameworks for GPT-based chatbot development (source).

 3.2.
 Knowledge Representation